cmenseau/learning_aws/2_realtime_agenda/README.md

 # 2_realtime_agenda

-Second project : exploring additional services and deepening my understanding of AWS by making a realtime updated calendar using DynamoDB, GraphQL websockets (AWS AppSync), Lambda, CloudFormation...
+Second project : exploring additional services and deepening my understanding of AWS by making a realtime updated calendar using DynamoDB, GraphQL websockets (AWS AppSync), Javascript SDK, cli, Lambda, CloudFormation...
 For learning purposes, this is an app with several modules because I wanted to explore various services in 1 go.
 Obviously, it's possible to simplify this app to a webapp with a graphql server.

 Resources were mostly deployed using AWS Management Console.
 Some resources were deployed using CloudFormation for a learning purpose.